ucsd-ext-android-rja/android-1-week-3-snap/readme.md

 #### Requirements:
  - The first item in the list should be a title item (the ViewHolder has already been created for you, **StoriesSectionTitleViewHolder**)
  - The list should then display the list of stories items returned by the DataSources class as a grid.
- - The grid should have a span of 2, meaning you should be able to see 2 stories cards at once.
+ - The grid should have a span of 2, meaning you should be able to see 2 stories cards at once, but the title should fill match the width of the list.
- - When you click on the story items in the grid (not the title) the method **onStoryClicked(Story story)** should be called.
+ - When you click on the story items in the grid (not the title) the method **StoriesFragment.onStoryClicked(Story story)** should be called.
 You can do whatever you want in this method.
- - All TODO items in these classes should be completed
+ - All TODO items in **StoryCardViewHolder**, **StoriesAdapter**  and **StoriesFragment** should be completed.

  ![Image](stories_grid.png)